jondkelley/python_resume/README.md

 Having a resume for years in Markdown as data format and converting to PDF/DOCX etc using Pandoc got old and tiring.
 Portability and maintainability has long been a dream so that resume management isn't a drain.

 Now I store all my experience in a JSON file and just let code handle the rest.
 We can dockerize anything, why not a resume?
-Now I update `resume.json` and with eventual consistency, all things resume align.
+Now I update `resume.json` and with eventual consistency, and all things resume align like stars in the sky⭐.

 ### Architecture Overview